DIVYAN5H/DIVYAN5H/README.md

 <br />

-## I'm a Student and a Full-Stack Developer!!
+## I'm a Student and a Web Developer!!

 - 🌱 Polishing skills
 - 👯 I’m looking to collaborate with other creators